rktalusani/nexmo-developer/_documentation/audit/building-blocks/get-events-with-filtering.md

 `search_text` | JSON compatible search string.
 Look for specific text in an audit event.
 `date_from` | Retrieve audit events from this date (in ISO-8601 format).
 `date_to` | Retrieve audit events to this date (in ISO-8601 format).
-`user` | The UUID for a specific user.
-This allows you to retrieve audit events for a specific user.

 ## Try it out